-Inclined by the changes in the economic and legal conditions over recent years, property inspection reports have changed to accommodate increased consumer expectations, and to provide more extensive information and protection to both inspectors and their clients.
+Inclined by the changes in the economic and legal conditions over recent years, comprehensive inspection reports and other property inspection reports have changed to accommodate increased consumer expectations, and to provide more extensive information and protection to both inspectors and their clients.

 Building and pest inspections can help safeguard property buyers against investing in fault-ridden properties, as the reports reveal any hidden problems a property may have.

 Without a property inspection, you may not learn of unexpected repair costs or miss key information important for insurance purposes.
 During the purchase process emotions can mislead a buyer into believing everything about the property is in great condition.
 Therefore, it is so important that you work with a qualified and professional building inspector to ensure you receive a quality report that you can understand.

 - What is detailed in an inspection report

 - Additional information in an inspection report